semanticarts/ontology-toolkit/README.md

     * `SELECT` query results are stored in the file specified via `target` as a CSV.
     * RDF results from a `CONSTRUCT` query are stored as either Turtle, RDF/XML or N-Triples, depending on the `format` option (`turtle`, `xml`, or `nt`).
+      Update queries will alter the input data in place, and the resulting graph will be output in the specified format.
+    * As an alternative to operating on local RDF specified via 'source', a query can be executed on a triple store by specifying an `endpoint`, which must contain a `query_uri`, and can optionally specify `user`/`password` which will authenticate via HTTP basic authentication.
+Update queries will modify the triple store directly, and a separate `update_uri` can be specified for databases which require it.

 ##### Utility Actions
 - `markdown` transforms a `.md` file referenced in `source` into an HTML output specified in `target`.